Client–server model: Example

 When a bank customer accesses online banking services with a web browser (the client), the client initiates a request to the bank's web server.
-The customer's login credentials may be stored in a database, and the webserver accesses the database server as a client.
+The customer's login credentials are compared against a database, and the webserver accesses that database server as a client.
 An application server interprets the returned data by applying the bank's business logic and provides the output to the webserver.
 Finally, the webserver returns the result to the client web browser for display.

 In each step of this sequence of client–server message exchanges, a computer processes a request and returns data.
 This is the request-response messaging pattern.
-When all the requests are met, the sequence is complete and the web browser presents the data to the customer.
+When all the requests are met, the sequence is complete.

 This example illustrates a design pattern applicable to the client–server model: separation of concerns.

+Server-side

+Server-side refers to programs and operations that run on the server.
+This is in contrast to client-side programs and operations which run on the client.

+General concepts

+"Server-side software" refers to a computer application, such as a web server, that runs on remote server hardware, reachable from a user's local computer, smartphone, or other device.
+Operations may be performed server-side because they require access to information or functionality that is not available on the client, or because performing such operations on the client side would be slow, unreliable, or insecure.

+Client and server programs may be commonly available ones such as free or commercial web servers and web browsers, communicating with each other using standardized protocols.
+Or, programmers may write their own server, client, and communications protocol which can only be used with one another.

+Server-side operations include both those that are carried out in response to client requests, and non-client-oriented operations such as maintenance tasks.

+Computer security

+In a computer security context, server-side vulnerabilities or attacks refer to those that occur on a server computer system, rather than on the client side, or in between the two.
+For example, an attacker might exploit an SQL injection vulnerability in a web application in order to maliciously change or gain unauthorized access to data in the server's database.
+Alternatively, an attacker might break into a server system using vulnerabilities in the underlying operating system and then be able to access database and other files in the same manner as authorized administrators of the server.